ndd21/PHYS281/docs/index.md

 ### Asking for help

-If you send code by email or Teams, or if you post code to a forum, it is always better to copy and paste your code as **text** than to attach a screenshot or a picture of your code; sending your code as text ensures that the recipient can easily run it rather than just look at it.
+If you send code by email or Teams (or if you ever post code to an external forum such as StackOverflow), it is always better to copy and paste your code as **text** than to attach a screenshot or a picture of your code; sending your code as text ensures that the recipient can easily copy and run it rather than just look at it.

 ### Ethical programming